 Mary met David in November 2005, she said, shortly after he pled guilty to assaulting Denise.
 In early December, she testified, he told her that he was single, and that Denise was his ex.
 Why did you do it? she asked him during that meeting.

 His answer is found in Mary's notes: "Client got STD.
 Heard phone message for Denise.
 Grabbed by throat.
-Mistrust, arguments, swearing, and yelling.
+Mistrust, arguments, swearing and yelling.
 Open hand hit.
 Felt betrayed and used.
-Lost control of behavior."
+Lost control of behaviour."

 David and Mary spoke again about Denise during an April 2006 meeting.
 At that time, he was finishing the Partner Assault Response Program.
 "He told me that the program was helpful and that he'd learned a lot of skills that he believes would be helpful to him in future relationships," Mary testified.

 But also this, from her notes: "I noted that client continues to blame victim for causing the situation in which client assaulted her.
 He speaks of her infidelity, betrayals and lying as causal factors."

 David and Mary spoke again that June.